Using data input tables to enter & upload data

 Once there's data in the table, click Query CSV to create a query using the data.
 The table will also become available in the field picker in other queries.

-Querying & joining source table data
+Querying & joining data input tables

-Source tables can be queried like any other table, including using the field picker, SQL editor, or working with calculations and formulas.
+Data input tables can be queried like any other table, including using the field picker, SQL editor, or working with calculations and formulas.

 Note: To make the data available outside of the workbook, you'll need to promote it to the shared model.